-- To download fonts for EPL print operations, use the Zebra Setup Utility or ZebraNetTM Bridge to send files to the printer. - To display Soft Fonts (ext.) available to EPL, send the printer the EPL command EI. - Optional Asian Fonts in G-Series printers are displayed as Soft Fonts, but are still accessible as documented in the A command in the EPL programmer's guide. - All EPL fonts displayed are bitmap fonts.
+- To download fonts for EPL print operations, use the Zebra Setup Utility or ZebraNetTM Bridge to send files to the printer. - To display Soft Fonts (ext.) available to EPL, send the printer the EPL command EI. - All EPL fonts displayed are bitmap fonts.
 They do not include the .FNT file extension or the horizontal (H) or vertical (V) designators that are displayed with the ZPL command ^WD as described above in ZPL Fonts. - To remove non Asian EPL fonts with EPL programming, use the EK command. - To remove EPL Asian fonts from the printer, use the ZPL ^ID command.